 An FDA-approved biologic product that meets the additional standards for interchangeability to an FDA-approved reference product included in:

-- The Hawaii list of equivalent generic drugs and biological products. - The Orange Book. • The Purple Book. - Other published findings and approvals of the United States Food and Drug Administration.
+• The Hawaii list of equivalent generic drugs and biological products.

+The Orange Book.The Purple Book.

+• Other published findings and approvals of the United States Food and Drug prescribed the reference product.